 The CPG current conductivity at incident photo energies near the band gap is small.
 It reaches a maximum value of -1.51 $\mu$A/V$^2$ at 2.32 eV within visible energy spectrum.
-CPG current conductivity is negative just above band gap and reverses its direction resulting in a peak of 2.35 $\mu$A/V$^2$ at 3.8 eV followed by a broad peak of -5.49 $\mu$A/V$^2$ at 4.8 eV for Fermi energy E$_f$ = 0 eV.
+CPG current conductivity is negative just above band gap and reverses its direction resulting in a peak of 2.35 $\mu$A/V$^2$ at 3.8 eV followed by a broad peak of -5.49 $\mu$A/V$^2$ at 4.8 eV for {\bs{chemical potential} E$_f$ = 0 eV.
 Shifting chemical potential has a large effects also on CPG current conductivity.
 However, the CPG current conductivity reaches to -9.95 and -10.76 $\mu$A/V$^2$ at incident photon energy of 4.8 eV for E$_f$ = 1.52 eV and 1.68 eV respectively. {\bs{$\sigma{^z_{xy}}$ part for second order shift and CPG current conductivities are presented in appendix (see Fig.\ref{sfig2}).
 However, $\sigma{^x_{yz}}$ component contributes more than $\sigma{^z_{xy}}$ component to BPVE in ZeGeP$_2$ which means BPVE with $\y1\z1$ polarization of light is higher in ZnGeP$_2$ than $\x1\y1$ polarization of light. }}